Direct Answer

 Real-World Example

-A salon owner with two locations was paying a freelancer $400 per month for 8 posts per platform.
-She switched to Glow Social at $99 per month and got 12 posts across Instagram and Facebook, auto-scheduled with industry-specific content about hair care, seasonal styles, and booking prompts.
-She kept one staff member responsible for replying to DMs and comments during slow appointment gaps.
-Total social media cost dropped from $400 to $99, and her response time on DMs actually improved because it was handled in-house.
+A salon owner with two locations was paying a freelancer $400 per month for eight posts per platform.
+She switched to Boomp Core at $99 per month and received 20 static posts about hair care, seasonal styles, and booking prompts to review and schedule across Instagram and Facebook.
+She kept one staff member responsible for replying to DMs and comments during slow appointment gaps, preserving the human side of engagement while reducing the content-production cost.

 What Most People Get Wrong